 If I vacate and seal my marijuana conviction under Prop 64, does that mean I will not be deported for the conviction?

-Unfortunately, there are no guaranties that vacating a marijuana conviction under Proposition 64 will prevent the federal government from deporting you for the conviction.
+Unfortunately, there are no guarantees that vacating a marijuana conviction under Proposition 64 will prevent the federal government from deporting you for the conviction.

-This is because federal immigration law does not recognize post-conviction relief that is "rehabilitative" in nature.
+This is because federal immigration law does not recognize post-conviction relief that is "rehabilitative" in nature (including common forms of relief like Penal Code 1203.4 PC expungements).
 It only recognizes vacating of convictions based on a legal defect in the underlying conviction (e.g., your trial was unfair or the judge made an error).